MiguelNoronha/multiverse/README.md

 Another assumption I've made is that 2 robots cannot occupy the same grid position.

-**TODO**: Review this section

 ## Limitations, or the things I would have done with infinite time

-None yet, though the project isn't complete yet either.
-If I have the time, I will attempt to implement an ASCII visualisation of the grid.
+Given infinite time, I would have liked to implement an ASCII visualisation of the grid.

+I would also have liked to set up automated cleanup (isort/black/etc.), but didn't find the time to fiddle with all the configs.
+It's definitely something I would spend time on if this was a bigger project though.

+The timestamp of my commits (and of my submission as well) will definitely look erratic - those are the joys of WFH with kids :)

 Note: the versions of python/poetry/etc ran for this project are the versions I have been using for a few months - they may be slightly behind the most up-to-date ones.

-**TODO**: Review this section

 ### Actually broken things

-None yet, though the project isn't complete yet either.

-**TODO**: Review this section
+Fortunately, nothing seems broken at this point

 ## Use of make commands